NewsLocal NewsMissouriJackson County

 KSHB 41 reporter Claire Bradshaw covers eastern Jackson County, including Blue Springs and Grain Valley.
 Share your story idea with Claire.

-The City of Independence is considering a proposal to sell some of its historical sites, including the Vaile Mansion and Bingham Waggoner Estate, due to expensive maintenance needs.
+The city of Independence is considering a proposal to sell some of its historic sites, including the Vaile Mansion and Bingham Waggoner Estate, due to expensive maintenance needs.

-If the sites are not sold, PGAV estimates improvements would cost $12 million to $15 million at least.
+If the sites are not sold, PGAV estimates improvements would cost at least $12 million to $15 million.

 This story was reported on-air by a journalist and has been converted to this platform with the assistance of AI.
 Our editorial team verifies all reporting on all platforms for fairness and accuracy.